 The Chief Constable's movements in reserves statement principally records the net impact of the Chief Constable's negative reserve in relation to the Police Pension and the Local Government Pension Schemes, reflecting the requirement to record pension assets and liabilities as they are earned rather than when they become due for payment.
-During 2023/24, the overall negative balance on the police pension scheme and the local government pension scheme have increased, largely as a result of changes to actuarial assumptions.
+During 2024/25, the overall negative balance on the police pension scheme and the local government pension scheme have reduced, largely as a result of changes to actuarial assumptions.

 All usable reserves are controlled by the Commissioner and are recorded in the balance sheet of the Commissioner, who formally recognises the need to provide contingencies to meet unplanned and planned expenditure in the future.
-The Commissioner's usable reserves include a general reserve of £4.000m to meet unplanned risks and earmarked reserves of £20.971m for specific revenue and capital purposes.
-During 2023/24, a total of £1.459m has been drawn down from the Commissioner's earmarked reserves to support the revenue and capital budget in the year.
+The Commissioner's usable reserves include a general reserve of £4.000m to meet unplanned risks and earmarked reserves of £23.752m for specific revenue and capital purposes.
+During 2024/25, a total of £1.419m has been transferred from the Commissioner's earmarked reserves to support revenue and capital expenditure.